 In an effort to reduce the number of deaths from cardiopulmonary failure in Connecticut Car Accidents, Connecticut State Representative Diana Urban has proposed legislation that would require a driver to receive training in CPR before his or her license to operate a motor vehicle would be issued or renewed in the state.

 NBC-Connecticut says the law leaves many questions from the public unanswered.
 For instance, will the state or the individual driver be responsible for covering the cost of training for a civilian certification in CPR?
-Another question is what type of-and how much-responsibility will be placed on drivers when presented with a victim whose heart has stopped.
+Another question is the type of-and how much-responsibility will be placed on drivers when presented with a victim whose heart has stopped.

 Many citizens believe the knowledge and training would put innocent bystanders in a position of being required to attempt to save a person’s life.
 Actions like this can often, and do, result in liability lawsuits being filed against an individual who performed CPR for either not doing enough to save a person’s life or making a mistake during their attempts to do so.